 juice of 1 lemon

-Cook quinoa in water according to package directions.
+Cook quinoa: Follow the directions on the back of the package.
 Remove from heat and let cool.
 This step can be done ahead of time.